williamweckl/finance_capture/README.md

 This application was developed for a job test to work in [YouDo](http://youdo.co.nz).

-The goal is to capture at five commodity prices from Yahoo Finance at a configurable regular time interval.
+The goal is to capture five commodity prices from Yahoo Finance at a configurable regular time interval.

 ## Technologies used